The Fly on the Wall: Plot

 Cotton informs managing editor Ernie Danilov that he is back in town; the Tribune prints a notice on the editorial page saying the columnist is on sick leave.
 On a rented typewriter in his motel room, Cotton begins to write his story.
 He takes Janoski into his confidence, and asks her to contact his colleague.
 Cotton calls the people implicated in his investigation to hear their denials.
 He is lured into a trap at the capitol building by the killers.
 After a frantic chase, he escapes to Janoski's apartment, where he re-types his story.
 He gives one copy to Janey to file for publication and keeps the other copy himself, realizing that the only way to end these attempts on his life is to print the story.
 He then talks with Joseph Korolenko, old man of Roark’s party, to understand why the scheme of double billing for concrete was done.
 Korolenko is quite active in supporting Governor Roark in his plan to run for Senator against Clark; Korolenko got money to start that campaign from the company benefitting from the scam, not telling Roark of the link to corruption in his Highway Department.
 Korolenko has deep antipathy for Clark, who ruined Korolenko’s chances to run for senator in 1954.
 Korolenko aims his loaded rifle at Cotton, so angry that this graft story will be the main news.
 Adams aka Harge appears at Korolenko’s door, to dispose of Cotton.
 Korolenko says, orders are changed; we are waiting to see if the article has been published.
 If so, there is no need to dispose of Cotton.
 Cotton is pleased that Janey gave the story to the wire; she trusts him.
 The story is in print; Korolenko leaves Harge to hold Cotton for 30 minutes at the house.
 When Harge leaves, the police are waiting outside and arrest him.
 Cotton rides with Captain Whan, and hears the news on the radio of a homicide in a downtown hotel.
 Korolenko has killed Clark and surrendered himself to police.
-Cotton, who had been ready to quit his job and leave town, realizes that Korolenko has made a story to overshadow the corruption story, and Korolenko may need a skilled journalist to get through this next stage.
-He will stay.
+Cotton, who had been ready to quit his job and leave town, realizes that Korolenko has made a story to overshadow the corruption story, and Korolenko may need a skilled journalist to get through this next stage, so he decides to stay.